23 Top Things To Do On Nusa Penida; Complete Itinerary For 2024

 A mega location for bringing out the spiritual side in you.
 This top waterfall on Nusa Penida is reached by trekking down a few hundred steps to where the cliff meets the sea.
-The Peguyangan waterfall climb takes about 20/25 minutes and is great way for a cardio workout as it will certainly burn a few calories, winner.
+The Peguyangan waterfall climb takes about 20/25 minutes and is a great way for a cardio workout as it will certainly burn a few calories, winner.
 Guys, you have to wear a sarong as a sacred temple waits at the bottom, don’t worry these can be hired at the top for 5000 Rupiah and it’s cool for a lad to wear these considering the setting.
 You should visit here on your Nusa Penida tour.

-At the bottom there was locals praying and washing in the spiritual water coming through the statues and out the waterfalls.
+At the bottom, locals were praying and washing in the spiritual water coming through the statues and out the waterfalls.
 They encourage you to get involved with trying out the water over the head to cleanse your soul, fun and worth a try.

 #4 Manta cliff edge view-point

-Manta view-point gives you one of the best locations on the Nusa Penida island for views.
-We where stunned at this sweet spot and also had the full cliff top to ourselves.
-The Manta View-point is a 5 minute ride from the Peguyangan waterfall so it is worth visiting them both together, also there is no fee at all to pay for parking when visiting Manta View-point.
+Mantviewpointnt gives you one of the best locations oe Nusa Penida island for views.
+We were stunned at this sweet spot and also had the full cliff top to ourselves.
+The Manta View-point is a 5-minute ride from the Peguyangan waterfall so it is worth visiting them both together, also there is no fee at all to pay for parking when visiting Manta View-point.

 #5 Crystal Bay Beach Nusa Penida

-Upon arrival crystal bay beach is not as spectacular as other beaches on Nusa Penida, however it is still worth a visit to enjoy a relaxing few hours on the coast line.
+Upon arrival crystal bay beach is not as spectacular as other beaches on Nusa Penida island, however, it is still worth a visit to enjoy a relaxing few hours on the coastline.

-One thing to keep mind is how close tide comes in, we set up for the day but had to move several times.
+One thing to keein p mind is how closthe e tide comes in, we set up for the day but had to move several times.
 Also, the beds are roughly 100,000 Rupiah which I thought was expensive.
-So take your own towel and save yourself some money.
+So take your towel and save yourself some money.

-The best thing about crystal beach is the secret beach we found from climbing up the hill ad trekking for 10 minutes.
-This trek takes you too a stunning little secret beach on Nusa Penida.
+The best thing about Crystal Beach is the secret beach we found climbing up the hill and trekking for 10 minutes.
+This trek takes you to a stunning little secret beach on Nusa Penida.

 we named it the secret beach on Nusa Penida as we found it and doesn’t have a name, it is a true hidden gem.
-The secretary beach is roughly 80 metres long of white sand and no one around, you will most likely have this beauty spot to yourself.
+The Secretary Beach is roughly 80 metres long of white sand.
+With no one around, you will most likely have this beauty spot to yourself.

 There is also a cool hut sort of thing that has been built, it looks like someone has got stranded here and built a makeshift home that provides shade from the hotbed rays of the sun.

-Due to it’s location there isn’t any drinks or snacks available for purchase, so I would take a bottle of water and some fruit.
+Due to its location,on there isn’t any drinks or snacks available for purchase, so I would take a bottle of water and some fruit.

 #7 Angel’s Billabong

-The Nusa Penida Angel’s Billabong a truly remarkable location that attracts lots of eager visitors all-day-long.
-The area is a crystal clear rockery that is surrounded by around 8 metre high cliffs usually filled with stand in photographers taking pics of those floating in the rockery.
+The Nusa Penida Angel’s Billabonis g a truly remarkable location that attracts lots of eager visitorall day longng.
+The area is a crystal clear rockery that is surrounded by around 8 metre high cliffs usually filled with stand-in photographers taking pics of those floating in the rockery.

-It is a truly spectacle and one of the best things to do Nusa Penida of the island.
-However, a word of warning the formation is similar to an infinity pool and gets very dangerous near the edge when the tide is in.
-It is know that people have died in the past on Angel’s Billabong getting to close to edge and being pulled over from the tide.
+It is a true spectacle and one of the best things to din o Nusa Penidonof the island.
+However, a word of warning: the formation is similar to an infinity pool and gets very dangerous near the edge when the tide is in.
+It is known that people have died in the past on Angel’s Billabong, get into to close to the edge and being pulled over to overcome the tide.

-Nevertheless, don’t let the warning put you off as it is truly brilliant and makes for some epic pictures.
+Nevertheless, don’t let the warning put you off; it is brilliant and makes for some epic pictures.

 #8 Nusa Penida’s Broken Beach

-A 2 minute walk from Angel’s Billabong is Broken beach Nusa Penida which is up there for one of my favourite locations on the island due to its stunning vast open area, blue waters and the broken up cliff allowing the ocean to creep in to the beach below.
-The formation of the cliff is in a spectacular circle allowing visitors to get a 360 degree view of the beach underneath.
+A 2-minute walk from Angel’s Billabong is BrokeBeachch, which is one of my favourite locations on the island due to its stunning vast open area, blue waters, and broken-up cliff, allowing the ocean to creep into the beach below.
+The cliff formation is in a spectacular circle, allowing visitors to get a 360-degree view of the beach underneath.

-Take great care near the edge as there are no railings and it is a high drop!
-You will apreciate that this is one of the best beaches on Nusa Penida.
+Take great care near the edge as there are no railings, and it is a high drop!
+You will appreciate that this is one of the best beaches on Nusa Penida.

-We walked the full circle, grabbed some great photos of the amazing views and then found some soft grass to watch the sun go down over the Broken Beach.
-Also, there are a few stalls selling refreshing drinks, beers and snacks.
+We walked the full circle, grabbed some great photos of the amazing views and then found some soft grass to watch the sun go down over Broken Beach.
+Also, a few stalls sell refreshing drinks, beers and snacks.